-(2) has the right (whether conditional or absolute) to exercise or direct the exercise of the voting rights attaching to them or has general control of them;
+(2) has the right (whether conditional or absolute) to exercise or direct the exercise of the voting rights attaching to them or has general control of them, including as a fund manager (see Note 11);

 - (5) in the case of Rule 5 only, has received an irrevocable commitment in respect of them.". - 3.2 Where an offeror has received an irrevocable commitment to accept its offer, that will not, of itself, result in the offeror being considered to be interested in the shares to which the irrevocable commitment relates (other than for the purposes of Rule 5).
 However, where an irrevocable commitment includes a voting undertaking, the question arises of whether this gives the offeror "the right ... to exercise or direct the exercise of the voting rights attaching to [the shares] or general control of them" for the purposes of paragraph (2) of the definition of "interests in securities".